nailahmukhtar/Bootstrap-Portfolio/README.md

 ## Description

 ### Purpose
-Build a copy of my previous portfolio website (www.nailahmukhtar.github.io/Portfolio) using the Bootstrap framework to showcase the work I can do using prebuilt components.
+Build a copy of my [previous portfolio website](https://nailahmukhtar.github.io/Portfolio) using the Bootstrap framework to showcase the work I can do using prebuilt components.
 I built this with a view to showcasing the skills I have learnt so far with css frameworks.

 What I did
 - When the page is loaded the website presents the following, which all build on bootstrap components